Abalone Shell

 Tanzanite

-A blue and violet gemstone variety of zoisite.
-Tanzanite is only found in Tanzania and is a pleochroic stone, displays three different colors and it’s moved through light.
-Tanzanite is a birthstone if December and has a hardness of 6 – 6.5 on Mohs Hardness Scale.
+Tanzanite is a blue and violet gemstone variety of zoisite.
+Tanzanite is only found in Tanzania and is a pleochroic stone, displaying three different colors as it’s moved through light.
+Tanzanite is a December birthstone and has a hardness rating of 6 – 6.5 on Mohs Hardness Scale.

 Two-tone

-A piece of jewelry or timepiece made of two different metals of different colors.
+Two-tone refers to a piece of jewelry or a timepiece made of metals in differing colors.

 U